An older couple looking over documents

 Report to the FTC

 File a report at reportfraud.ftc.gov.
-Your report helps the FTC investigate and pursue the scammers.
+Your report helps the FTC investigate and pursue scammers.

 5